smucclaw/logical-english-client/README.md

     the last step is to transform it into JSON.
     `le-html-str->clj` is responsible for:
-    - Transforming the HTML strings into a tree in the form of nested Clojure maps (which can then be transformed into JSON).
+    - Transforming the HTML strings into a tree in the form of nested Clojure maps (which can then be transformed into JSON), stripping HTML related tags and metadata in the process.
       Internally, it uses `hiccup->map`, which transforms HTML in Hiccup format to an internal AST, stripping formatting related metadata in the process.